The Beaski is the result of mixing the Beagle and Siberian Husky, which are both very loving dogs.

-Naturally, a chew toy is a great match for the Beaski, and those that have long lasting flavour added to them serve another purpose, sating a dog’s appetite without them idly begging for snacks or risking being overfed.
+Naturally, a chew toy is a great match for the Beaski, and those that have long-lasting flavor added to them serve another purpose, sating a dog’s appetite without them idly begging for snacks or risking being overfed.

 Owing to the intelligence of this dog, to say nothing of the breeds that were crossed to create it, games of mental agility and puzzle toys are also very much recommended for Beaski dogs of all ages.

-Anything that helps your dog feel explorative and solve puzzles to open hidden compartments or create interesing sounds and textures always makes them feel engaged when they play.
+Anything that helps your dog feel explorative and solve puzzles to open hidden compartments or create interesting sounds and textures always makes them feel engaged when they play.